Take canned beans to the next level with these easy Spicy Baked Beans. A zippy, flavorful take on the classic summer potluck dish.

 - Place bacon in a Dutch oven.
 Cook over medium high heat until evenly brown.
 Transfer the bacon to paper towels to drain, allow to cool and then crumble and set aside.

 - Drain bacon grease from pot leaving just a scant amount.
 Place onion, garlic, bell pepper, and jalapeno pepper in the Dutch oven.
 Cook, stirring, until onion and peppers are tender.
 Return crumbled bacon to the Dutch oven.
 Mix in the Bush's Original Beans and the drained kidney and pinto beans.
 Stir in the ketchup, mustard, brown sugar, smoked paprika, chili powder, cumin, cayenne, salt, and pepper.
 Cover Dutch oven, and bake for one hour.

 - Transfer any leftovers to a freezer container and freeze for up to 3 months.

-- Crock-Pot Method: Instead of baking in the oven, transfer the mixture to your Crock-Pot set to low.
+- Instead of baking in the oven, transfer the mixture to your slow cooker and set to LOW.
 Cover and allow to cook for 3 to 5 hours.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.